step-security/harden-runner/README.md

 Once allowed endpoints are set in the workflow file,

 - Harden-Runner blocks egress traffic at the DNS (Layer 7) and network layers (Layers 3 and 4).
-- It blocks DNS exfiltration, where attacker tries to send data out using a DNS query, and
+- It blocks DNS exfiltration, where attacker tries to send data out using DNS resolution
-- Blocking outbound traffic using IP tables
+- Blocks outbound traffic using IP tables

 <p align="left">
   <img src="images/block-outbound-call.png" alt="Policy recommended by harden-runner" >